lwjohnst86/analyzing-cohorts-course/chapter1.md

 - Lastly, you need to `spread` the data so `Cases` are columns, with their corresponding count.

 `@hint`
-- Spread so `Cases` are the columns and `n` is the values in those columns.
+- The variable `n` should be the values in the spread columns.

 `@sample_code`